Márcio Araújo (footballer, born 1960): Coaching career

 Márcio Araújo returned to coaching duties on 25 June 2005, after being named head coach of Avaí.
 Dismissed on 3 October, he returned to Coritiba late in the month, but was sacked from the latter on 24 February 2006.

 On 2 February 2007, Márcio Araújo returned to Rio Claro for a third spell, but left the club to return to Guaratinguetá on 13 March.
 He won the Campeonato do Interior with the latter side in the 2007 Campeonato Paulista, before being named in charge of Goiás on 20 September.

 Dismissed by Goiás on 30 November 2007, Márcio Araújo replaced Gelson Silva at the helm of Grêmio Barueri on 19 February 2008.
 He opted to leave the club in April, but returned to the club in August.
 After achieving a first-ever promotion in the 2008 Série B, he left the club again after failing to agree new terms.

 Márcio Araújo returned to Guará on 1 March 2009, but suffered relegation in the year's Paulistão.
 He took over Figueirense on 29 August, and left on 1 December after failing to achieve promotion.

 On 22 December 2009, Márcio Araújo was appointed head coach of Sertãozinho for the 2010 Campeonato Paulista, but resigned the following 4 February, after only six matches.
 On 11 August 2010, he was named at the helm of Bahia, and helped in their return to the top tier after a seven-year absence.
 Shortly after achieving promotion, he left the club after rejecting a contract renewal.

 On 12 September 2011, Márcio Araújo replaced Vadão as head coach of São Caetano.
 The following 25 May, he was dismissed by the club.

 On 23 February 2015, after nearly three years without a club, Márcio Araújo took over Bragantino, but was replaced by Vágner Benazzi on 20 March.
 In 2019, he became Fernando Diniz's assistant at Fluminense, and also worked with Diniz at São Paulo and Santos.
 On 6 July 2021, he left the latter club after alleging "personal reasons".

+After a few years away from football, Araújo was a announced as new coordinator of the São Paulo youth sector in May 2024.